lucianopereira86/NetCore-XUnit/README.md

 ### Presentation Layer

-The User Controller has two methods: Post and Put.
+The **UserController** has two methods: Post and Put.
 Both follow the same steps:

 - Copy the view model to the domain model by using the AutoMapper.
 - Validate the domain model with FluentValidation and return a BadRequest in case of business exception.